The Aspen Throw

 CHANGING SIZE

-If you’d like to change the width, simply repeat the rows listed in Part 1 until the blanket is your desired width.
+To change the width, repeat the rows listed in Part 1 until the blanket is your desired width.

 Then, work Part 3 as instructed.
-Part 3 will have as many rows as your Part 1, so make sure to keep track of how many rows you worked in Part 1.
+Part 3 will have the same number of rows as Part 1, so keep track of how many rows you worked in Part 1.

 This image is a close up of the half double crochet blanket pattern sample.
 A woman has the blanket draped over her knees and she is holding a coffee cup.
 You can see the details of the ribbing in the blanket.